PCSX2/pcsx2-net-www/docs/advanced/building.md

 ---
 title: "Building PCSX2"
-summary: "How to build PCSX2 locally"
+description: "This page helps you build PCSX2 locally on your machine."
 draft: false
 toc: true
 sidebar_position: 1
 ---

-This section will show you how you can build PCSX2 locally on your machine.
+This page helps you build PCSX2 locally on your machine.

 ## Building on Windows